raki-1203/raki-1203.github.io/_posts/information/Paper/Adversarial/2022-04-19-Strong Baseline for Query Efficient Attacks in a Black Box Setting (1).md

 ---
-title: "Gradient-based Adversarial Attacks against Text Transformers (1)"
+title: "Strong Baseline for Query Efficient Attacks in a Black Box Setting (1)"

 categories:
   - Adversarial